 Requirements for other financial liabilities were added in October 2010 and they largely carried forward existing requirements in IAS 39, except that fair value changes due to credit risk for liabilities designated at fair value through profit and loss would generally be recorded in other comprehensive income.
-IFRS 9 will be effective as at January 1, 2018.
-The Company is in the process of assessing the impact of this pronouncement.
-The impact has not yet been determined.
+IFRS 9 will be effective as at January 1, 2018 and management is of the view that it will have no material impact on the Company's financial statements.